gleissen/hw1/README.md

-You have to fill in function **generateStmtVC**. **generateStmtVC** returns the weakest precondition for the given statement, however, it keeps as additional state a list of vcs "VCState", which contains verification conditions on invariants.
+You have to fill in function **generateStmtVC**. **generateStmtVC** returns the weakest precondition for the given statement, however, it keeps as additional state a list of vcs `VCState`, which contains verification conditions on invariants.
 You can use functions **getVCs** and **addVCs** to access this state.